Polymeric materials in manufacturing processes: a new theat of extractable impurities

 – Polymeric material composition

-Using these four parameters which define both the material and the process, a risk matrix could be developed which assigns three risk levels to each variable (high, medium and low), as shown in the following figure:
+Using these four parameters which define both the material and the process, a risk matrix could be developed which assigns three risk levels to each variable (high, medium and low).

 In order to assess the total risk based on this risk matrix, reference values may be used, in such a way that when there is a high risk level in at least 3 parameters, a high value of total risk will be assigned, which establishes the need to carry out extraction studies on the material.
 On the other hand, if the risk value assigned is medium up to a maximum of three parameters, it will not be considered essential to carry out a full range of extraction studies for the analysis of the material.